 I love winter escapes – usually South East Asia, anywhere with a beach, pool and exotic local foods.

 What’s the best advice ever given to you and who gave it?

-Who do you admire and see as a role model in the travel industry?
+Who do you admire and see as a role model in the travel and tourism industry?

 What destinations are on your travel bucket list?

 The Galapagos Islands.